 Our "open to buy" off-price model enables us to provide our customers with products that are nationally branded, fashionable, high quality and priced right.
 We have an experienced team of General Merchandise Managers, Divisional Merchandise Managers and buyers focused on improving comparable store inventory turnover, inventory age and freshness of merchandise.

-We purchase merchandise from many suppliers, none of which accounted for more than 4% of our net purchases during Fiscal 2017, Fiscal 2016 or Fiscal 2015.
+We continue to improve the quality of our brand portfolio, driven by the growth of our merchandising team, excellent product availability, and a vendor community increasingly committed to grow with Burlington.
+We carry many different brands, none of which accounted for more than 2% of our net purchases during Fiscal 2018, Fiscal 2017 or Fiscal 2016.
 We have no long-term purchase commitments or arrangements with any of our suppliers, and believe that we are not dependent on any one supplier.
 We continue to have good working relationships with our suppliers.